 How cloud computing can leverage new opportunities

-There are three ways cloud computing and SaaS can help businesses grow and improve – not just solve existing problems: visibility, reaction to change and scalability.
+There are three ways cloud computing and SaaS can help businesses grow and improve – not just solve existing problems: visibility, reaction to change, and scalability.

-Cloud-based procurement and supply chain systems can give all decision-makers a full view of supply and inventory needs, where the materials to fill those needs are in the logistics system, and the most up-to-date and complete information about costs and reliability.
+Cloud-based procurement and supply chain systems can give all decision-makers a full view of supply and inventory needs, where the materials to fill those needs are in the logistics system and the most up-to-date and complete information about costs and reliability.

-Users are used to seeing exact inventory counts, cost comparisons and tracking to the second when they buy a DVD on Amazon.
+Users are used to seeing exact inventory counts, cost comparisons, and tracking to the second when they buy a DVD on Amazon.
 They are coming to expect that same level of visibility in their business environments.
 Budgets and inventory are updated instantly since all the users are able to see changes in real-time without waiting for central servers to populate information out across a network.
-Sales team members no longer will have to worry about promising customers an item that shows as being in-stock but isn’t there any more.
+Sales team members no longer will have to worry about promising customers an item that shows as being in-stock but isn’t there anymore.

 Reaction to change

 Even very large companies that already know how to manage supply chains in their home areas sometimes have problems moving into new or larger markets.
 As Sean Kolenko described here on Procurement Sense, retail giant Target closed its Canadian operations largely because of supply chain and warehouse issues.
-Target might have had a better chance at success in Canada with a robust and adaptable cloud-based supply chain system able to quickly and effectively combine point of sale and store-level inventory information with their transportation and warehouse systems.
+Target might have had a better chance at success in Canada with a robust and adaptable cloud-based supply chain system able to quickly and effectively combine a point of sale and store-level inventory information with their transportation and warehouse systems.

-According to a Forbes article about SCM World’s “Supply Chain and the Future of Applications” report, cloud-enabled collaboration provides the most benefit “for functions that are best served when a large number of suppliers and/or customers benefit from rapid access to information that can streamline business.”
-The team members on the front lines who interact with clients and see what is on the shelves can let decision makers elsewhere in the company or at the third-party partners know if there is unexpected new demand or important feedback about an item.
+According to a Forbes article about SCM World’s “Supply Chain and the Future of Applications” report, cloud-enabled collaboration provides the most benefit “for functions that are best served when a large number of suppliers and/or customers benefit from rapid access to information that can streamline the business.”
+The team members on the front lines who interact with clients and see what is on the shelves can let decision-makers elsewhere in the company or at the third-party partners know if there is unexpected new demand or important feedback about an item.

-Adding additional suppliers, requesters and the IT resources to manage them can be more challenging when trying to do it internally.
+Adding additional suppliers, requesters, and IT resources to manage them can be more challenging when trying to do it internally.
 A cloud solution can mean adding additional storage and server capacity with just a phone call or email.
 New suppliers and partners’ issues can be handled by your SaaS company’s help staff rather than the company’s IT department.

-With cloud-based software solutions, companies can add resources during high volume seasons or periods of growth, and then reduce those resources during down times.
-If handled internally, sudden increases in new staff followed later by headcount and budget cuts in IT can mean morale and productivity problems.
+With cloud-based software solutions, companies can add resources during high volume seasons or periods of growth, and then reduce those resources during downtimes.
+If handled internally, sudden increases in the new staff followed later by headcount and budget cuts in IT can mean morale and productivity problems.
 “Most cloud and SaaS providers charge only on monthly intervals with no upfront setup costs,” said Procurify founder Kenneth Loi.
 “Most procurement software can cost upwards to tens of thousands of dollars annually with service and IT time to set up the software.”

 How mid-sized and large companies can start using the cloud